prometheus-community/prom-label-proxy/README.md

 ```
 prom-label-proxy \
    -label tenant \
+   -query-param tenant \
    -upstream http://demo.do.prometheus.io:9090 \
    -insecure-listen-address 127.0.0.1:8080
 ```

-You may, optionally, get the label value from an HTTP header by using the -header parameter:
+You may either get the label value from an HTTP header or from a query-parameter by using -query-param or -header respectively.

 ```
 prom-label-proxy \